nlinc1905/nlinc1905.github.io/README.md

-# Gaussian Corpus
+# Nick Lincoln's Blog

-This is the repository for my blog, tentatively titled Gaussian Corpus.
-It is a collection of data science, machine learning, statistics, and business intelligence articles, tutorials and experiments.
+This is the repository for my blog.
+It is a collection of data science, machine learning, AI, statistics, and business intelligence articles, tutorials and experiments.